Using screen, why can't I re-attach to my session after a lost connection?

 This will display a list of your current

-instance, if you had one attached and one dead screen, you would see:
+screen sessions.
+For instance, if you had one attached and one dead screen, you would see:

 There are screens on: 25542.pts-28.hostname (Dead ???)
 1636.pts-21.hostname (Attached) Remove dead screens with 'screen -wipe'.
 2 Sockets in /tmp/screens/S-username.